swells/js-client-library/README.md

 -------

  * `$ npm run build` - Runs a build.
- * `npm start` - Runs a build and starts a local webserver with LiveReload on `http://localhost:8080` rebuilding on file changes.
+ * `$ npm start` - Runs a build and starts a local webserver with LiveReload on `http://localhost:8080` rebuilding on file changes.

 Destination